amusecode/amuse/doc/install/documenting.rst

   make html

-you can also pass a ``pdflatex`` flag to make to build a pdf, or pass no arguments to show help information.
+You can also pass a ``pdflatex`` flag to make to build a pdf, or pass no arguments to show help information.

 The output produced by Sphinx can be configured by editing the :file:`conf.py`